percona/percona-server/doc/source/myrocks/variables.rst

 Default value is ``0`` (write rate is not limited).
 Allowed range is up to ``9223372036854775807``.

+.. variable:: rocksdb_read_free_rpl

+  :version 8.0.20-11: Implemented
+  :cli: ``--rocksdb-read-free-rpl``
+  :dyn: Yes
+  :scope: Global
+  :vartype: Enum
+  :default: ``OFF``

+Use read-free replication, which allows no row lookup during replication, on the slave.

+The options are the following:

+* OFF - Disables the variable
+* PK_SK - Enables the variable on all tables with a primary key
+* PK_ONLY - Enables the variable on tables where the only key is the primary key

 .. variable:: rocksdb_read_free_rpl_tables

   :cli: ``--rocksdb-read-free-rpl-tables``